 The international presentation of Austria as an attractive location for higher education is one of the main tasks of the OeAD.
 We provide information about available courses and places of study in Austria and represent all Austrian higher education institutions (universities, universities of applied sciences, university colleges of teacher education) at international education fairs.
 The aim is to emphasise and increase the attractiveness and international presence of Austria as a location for higher education and research.We support the higher education institutions in their international activities, we promote internationally relevant courses such as programmes taught in English and we provide information about Austria as a location for studying by means of our brochures, websites and databases. continue reading

-The OeAD supports cooperation between science, schools and society in the following way
+The OeAD supports cooperation between science, schools and society

 The Public Science department funds, supports and coordinates projects in which schools and/or interested citizens work together with researchers.
 The Zentralanstalt für Meteorologie und Geodynamik (ZAMG)'s research team for example involves pupils of agricultural schools in its research project "NaturVerrückt".
 The youngsters take pictures of plants and collect data which they send to the research team by means of a special app.
 Both parties benefit from this collaboration: The enthusiasm for research in children and youngsters is aroused and researchers gain innovative findings.
 260 such projects (2016) have already been funded within the framework of the research programme Sparkling Science, which is financed by the Federal Ministry of Science, Research and Economy (BMWFW).
 The funding volume was more than 29.4 million euros (2016).

 Apart from Sparkling Science there are also many other projects and initiatives that enable schools and all interested citizens to work together with research institutions and thus to gain a deeper understanding of science and research.